What Is NLP? 5 Techniques That Will Transform Your Life

-- Identify the emotion (e.g. fear, rage, discomfort, dislike of a situation) that you want to get rid of.
+- Identify the emotion (e.g. fear, rage, discomfort, dislike of a situation) that you want to get rid of

 2. Content Reframing

-In expected situations, it’s natural to panic or focus on fear, but this just leads to more problems.
+In expected situations, it’s natural to panic or focuses on fear, but this just leads to more problems.
 In contrast, shifting your focus in the way just described helps you to clear your head and make responsible, even-handed decisions.

 3. Anchoring Yourself